VertCodeDev/VertWhitelist/README.md

 **But what if you want to whitelist 1 of the lobby but want the other lobbies to keep being unwhitelisted?**

-Just join that specific lobby and type /whitelist on.
+Join that specific lobby and type /whitelist on.
 (/whitelist on will only enable the whitelist for the server you are on)

 ### Configs

+---

 **config.yml**